Normans, Pagans, and Celts: discover 5,000 years of Irish history in a day.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

 You travel from Dublin deep into the gorgeous, green landscape of County Meath.
-It’s said that the mythical High Kings of Ireland once lived here.
+This area is soaked in ancient history, and they even say the mythical High Kings of Ireland once lived here.

-You then take the short journey to the 12th century Bective Abbey.
+You then continue to the 12th-century Bective Abbey.
 You have time here to take a few photos and enjoy the simple architecture of this ancient monument.

 The UK and Ireland's historic city centres are full of narrow streets and winding roads.
 So, to speed up your departure, we only pick up from our central meeting points.
 What's more is leaving the city using the most direct route also reduces the carbon footprint of our tours.